SounakBiswas/autoPSG/Readme.md

 ## Introduction

 This is an attempt to classify PSG (projective symmetry groups), corresponding to a given space group and an IGG.
 The idea is to use symbolic manipulations to automate the steps required to achieve such a classification.
 This project is under construction.

+## Methods and Software

+Everything is written in the Wolfram Language (WL) so far.
+The Wolfram Language engine is free (though not open-source), and can be used with Jupyter Notebook, though the experience is nowhere close to Mathematica Notebook.
+The work so far uses almost no use of  *Computer Algebra*, and makes no use of the the WL's exceptional capabilities of dealing with special functions or Mathematical equations.
+However, it does make use of WL's powerful pattern matching functions.
+This, I optimistically believe, can be later translated to an open-source language like *Haskell*.
+The Plan is to use *Python*/*Julia* for the part of analysing ansatzes.

+## Workflow Plan
 The broad workflow plan is as follows:
 - [x] set up symmetry group inputs: in terms of a finite presentation and action on sites and sublattices.
 - [x] z2: solve for  phase parts
 - [x] z2: Reduce matrix equations to minimal set
 - [ ] Set matrices using global gauge freedom and enumerate psgs
-- [ ] solve for IGG u1
+- [ ] solve for IGG $U(1)$
-- [ ] solve for IGG su2
+- [ ] solve for IGG $SU(2)$
-- [ ] bosons (?)
+- [ ] bosonic partons (?)
 - [ ] input for lattice bonds
 - [ ] calculate ansatzes

-## Methods and Software

-Everything is written in the Wolfram Language (WL) so far.
-The Wolfram Language engine is free (though not open-source), and can be used with Jupyter Notebook, though the experience is nowhere close to Mathematica Notebook.
-The work so far uses almost no use of  *Computer Algebra*, and makes no use of the the WL's exceptional capabilities of dealing with special functions or Mathematical equations.
-However, it does make use of WL's powerful pattern matching functions.
-This, I optimistically believe, can be later translated to an open-source language like *Haskell*.
+##Issue tracker

+-[ ] Empower Recurrence Solver to work well for Rotations and weirder Equation sets -[ ] Make sure the automatic IGG setting is done correctly

 ## Demo